The Green Deal Swansea

 How is Loft Insulation Funded?

-The problem with this system is that you get the same level of funding whether you have no insulation or 100mm (4 inches) of insulation.
+The Grant scheme no longer requires an energy assessment to calculate the amount of Carbon Emissions saved.
+Instead, the Government have "deemed" an amount of Carbon Emission savings for each type of property.
+The problem with this, is you get the same level of funding whether you have no insulation or 100mm (4 inches) of insulation.
 So those with 100mm will benefit at the cost of those who have no loft insulation whatsoever.

 Is my Loft suitable for insulating?

-We carryout a thorough survey of the loft space to ascertain it's suitability.
-Any findings or concerns are then discussed with the customer.
+We carryout a thorough survey of the loft space to confirm it's suitability.
+Any findings or concerns are then discussed with you.
 These could include but not limited to - damp, ceiling cracks, high amp cables, downlighters, wasps nests, evidence of rodents, condensation etc.

 If Bats are present, you cannot have your loft insulated - they are a protected species, and must not be disturbed.
 However, the loft can be insulated during their "away period".